OneCent01/TokenLink/README.md

 * @args:
     * val(optional): value to associate with the token.
 Defaults to null.

 Generates a token, sets it on the store with the given value or a null by default.
+Returns the generated token.

 ```javascript
 const newToken = tokenStore.createToken()